Further vs Furthermore – What’s the difference?

 English grammar has various types of elements that help make unique sentences.
 Among those, the most important are the parts of speech.
 Today, our topic comes under the parts of speech, namely further and furthermore.

 These are often confused by many.
 People either fail to understand the usage or get confused regarding the choice.
-While they may seem a little similar and easily interchangeable, under some circumstances, they may not be.
-There is a very basic distinction between further and furthermore that gives each its own functions.
+While they may seem a little similar and easily interchangeable, they may not be under some circumstances.
+A very basic distinction between further and furthermore gives each its own functions.

 Further vs Furthermore